-- 7.07 (a) If the affected faculty member is unable to be re-assigned to one of the positions outlined in Article 7.05, he/she will be laid off, and he/she will receive one month's severance pay for every full year of FTE service to a maximum of ten (10) months' severance pay. - (b) A regular faculty member recalled under Article 7.08 shall repay any severance pay received at the rate of one month of severance pay (at the rate paid) for each year of full-time employment at the University subsequent to the date of re-call.
-Such repayment shall occur at the end of each year of service. - (c) In the event a regular faculty member is recalled and again laid off and has repaid to the Employer severance pay pursuant to Article 7.07(b) during the period following his/her recall, the number of months of severance pay for the second lay-off shall be calculated as follows:
+- (a) If the affected faculty member is unable to be re-assigned to one of the positions outlined in Article 7.06, they will be laid off, and they will receive one month's severance pay for every full year of FTE service to a maximum of ten (10) months' severance pay. - (b) A regular faculty member recalled under Article 7.11 shall repay any severance pay received at the rate of one month of severance pay (at the rate paid) for each year of full-time employment at the University subsequent to the date of re-call.
+Such repayment shall occur at the end of each year of service. - (c) In the event a regular faculty member is recalled and again laid off and has repaid to the Employer severance pay pursuant to Article 7.08 (b) during the period following their recall, the number of months of severance pay for the second layoff shall be calculated as follows: